cgopalan/github-org-info/apidocs.md

 ##### RESPONSE:

 *  **`status`** - The status of the call.
 If it succeeds, it returns "success".
 Otherwise "error".
+Error may denote a client error or server error.
 *  **`message`** - The message returned.
-Returns "No records found" when there are no records, and the error message if there is an error.
+Returns "No records found" when there are no records, and a concise error message if there is an error.
 *  **`result`** - The result json that is returned when there are no errors.
 If there are errors, this will be null.